colinchu27/lyft-up/README.md

 - Secure email/password authentication
 - Personal profiles with bios and fitness goals
 - Friend system with search, add, and request management
-- View your friends' workout history and progress
+- View your friend's workout history and progress
 - Real-time connection status indicators
 - Privacy controls for your goals and progress visibility
 - Friend profile views with detailed workout sharing